 Ivan Spiteri

-Overall responsibility for this framework, and other governance obligations imposed by DORA, will rest on the firm’s management, which will be responsible for reviewing, approving, implementing and updating the risk management framework.
-This will require management to have full awareness and understanding of the financial institution’s ICT usage, services and risk profile.
-Firms may wish to revisit the manner in which reporting lines from their ICT teams into senior management function in practice.
-The financial institutions that are subject to DORA must appoint a senior executive responsible for digital operational resilience and report incidents to the appropriate authorities.
+Management will be required to have full awareness and understanding of the financial institution’s ICT usage, services and risk profile.
+Companies may want to assess how reporting lines from their ICT department to senior management actually operate on a daily basis.
+The financial institutions that are subject to DORA must appoint a senior executive responsible for digital operational resilience and report incidents to the appropriate authorities

 Our Technology experts can assist you with DORA Compliance